000 immediately to report any incident threatening life or property, this includes:

 Note: If the principal or school council consider helicopter arrivals or departures from the school grounds for non-emergency purposes there are stringent requirements for the safety of spectators and protection of the environment.
 Schools must contact the Aviation Branch of the

-Commonwealth Department of Infrastructure and Regional Development and the
+Commonwealth Department of Infrastructure, Regional Development and Cities and the

 Emergency Management Act 1986